-The policy contains the key pencil and paper procedures that will be taught within our school.
+The policy contains the key calculation procedures that will be taught within our school.
 It has been written to ensure consistency and progression throughout the school and reflects a whole school agreement.
 Please see separate written calculations policy.

 Equal Opportunities